Terms of business for e-sig

 6.2.1. the Actual QP Rate of Pay; and

 6.3.
-Subject to any statutory entitlement under the relevant legislation referred to in clauses 7 and 8 below and any other statutory entitlement, the Agency Worker is not entitled to receive payment for time not spent on Assignment, whether in respect of holidays, illness or absence for any other reason unless otherwise agreed.
+Subject to any statutory entitlement under the relevant legislation referred to in clauses 7 and 8 below and any other statutory entitlement, the Temporary Worker is not entitled to receive payment for time not spent on Assignment, whether in respect of holidays, illness or absence for any other reason unless otherwise agreed.

 7.1.
-The Agency Worker is entitled to paid annual leave according to the statutory minimum as provided by the Working Time Regulations from time to time.
+The Temporary Worker is entitled to paid annual leave according to the statutory minimum as provided by the Working Time Regulations from time to time.
 The current statutory entitlement to paid annual leave under the Working Time Regulations is 5.6 weeks (28 days) inclusive of bank/public holidays.

 8.3.
 For the purposes of the Statutory Sick Pay scheme there is one qualifying day per week during the course of an Assignment and that qualifying day shall be the Wednesday in every week.